StreetEasy/elasticsearch-remap-tool/README.md

-Elasticsearch Utility
+Elasticsearch Remap Tool
 =====================

-The Elasticsearch Utility enables on-the-fly remappings with no service downtime.
+The Elasticsearch Remap Tool enables on-the-fly remappings with no service downtime.
 This is achieved by pushing content from an existing index into a new index (to which the new mappings have been applied).